High school trophies stolen from vehicle after crash

-Police are investigating a theft where two Columbus North High School Cross Country championship trophies were stolen from a vehicle.
+Police are investigating the theft of two Columbus North High School cross country championship trophies from a vehicle.

-Police say Wednesday night the owner of the vehicle left his vehicle near East Base Road and North 525 East after a minor crash.
+Police say Wednesday night the owner of the vehicle left it near East Base Road and North 525 East after a minor crash.
 When the driver returned to his vehicle the next day the battery, catalytic converter, spare tire and two trophies were gone.

-“Stealing another’s property is deliberate disregard of other’s property rights”, said Bartholomew County Sheriff Matthew A. Myers.
-“This isn’t something that was committed accidently, and this meanness needs to stop.
-Stealing two high school trophies is not a prank, it’s theft”.
-Kids work hard for these trophies and they belong to them and the school,” added Sheriff Myers.
+"Stealing another’s property is deliberate disregard of other’s property rights," said Bartholomew County Sheriff Matthew A. Myers.
+"This isn’t something that was committed accidently, and this meanness needs to stop.
+Stealing two high school trophies is not a prank, it's theft.
+Kids work hard for these trophies and they belong to them and the school," Sheriff Myers added.

 Anyone with information about the theft is asked to call (812) 379-1650 or email sheriff@bartholomew.in.gov.